Uqbaahmad/Data-Science-Job-Salary-Sql_Analysis/README.md

 <p align="center">
   <img width="318" height="50" src="https://user-images.githubusercontent.com/104266403/208710325-65c40dfe-623d-48ce-af37-52afd2836ef2.png">
 </p>
-At entry-level Data Scientist lowest salary is about $4000.
+At entry-level Data Scientist lowest salary is about $4000 (This is ridiculously low.
+An outlier maybe!).

 ### 12. What is the lowest paying Mid-level Data Science Job?